 The regression results presented below support the theoretical results of Section 3 and the discussion on Figures 1 to 4.
 Because of the apparent non-linear form suggested by Figures 1 to 4 the natural logarithms of the variables are used and the estimated parameters can therefore be interpreted as elasticities.
-Cross-section, panel and dynamic-panel regressions are reported to check the robustness of the results to different functional forms.
-Where possible, a Time Trend is included in the regression as are a binary Transition Dummy and a binary Developing Dummy.
-The latter two are included to control for any clustering effects.
-Additional regressions that include corruption and development are reported in the Regression Appendix.
+Static-panel regressions and dynamic-panel regressions are reported to check the robustness of the results to different functional forms.